*Across all of our projects we are one of several strategic partners and donors committed to creating sustainable change.

 In Nigeria, communal conflict leaves girls at risk of child marriage and manipulation.
 An intensive pilot vocational training programme offers girls the skills to become a tailor, as well as equipment and material to start their own tailoring businesses.

-In Yemen, 25,000 breakfasts were given to girls, amid the country's civil war, to keep them in school and unmarried.
+In Yemen, 1065 breakfasts were given to children, amid the country's civil war, to keep them in school and unmarried.